Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Our results demonstrate that triangular lattice antiferromagnet NiGa$_2$S$_4$ can be exfoliated down to at least 2-layer flakes, and the flakes of different thickness can be successfully characterized by Raman scattering spectroscopy.
-As expected, sulfur Raman active phonons broaden and shift to lower frequencies when reaching the thinnest flakes (2 and 3 layers).
-Phonons related to the movement of ``outer'' sulfurs of the Ga environment show stronger changes on the exfoliation.
+Our results demonstrate that triangular lattice antiferromagnet NiGa$_2$S$_4$ can be exfoliated down to at least 2-layer flakes, and that flakes of different thickness can be successfully characterized by Raman spectroscopy.
+As expected, sulfur Raman active phonons broaden and shift to lower frequencies when reaching the thinnest number of layers.
+While phonons related to the movement of ``outer'' sulfurs of the Ga environment were expected to show strong changes with the exfoliation, our results show that phonons related to the movement of ``inner'' sulfurs of the Ni octahedral environment actually showed stronger changes with exfoliation.
 The comparison of AFM and Raman characterization of thin flakes presented in this work will allow to further use the Raman scattering characterization for thin flakes of NiGa$_2$S$_4$.

 An unexpected effect of the exfoliation of NiGa$_2$S$_4$ to relatively thick layers around 180L (277 nm) is the increase in Raman intensity and shift of all the phonon frequencies from the bulk.
 A similar effect is seen in 50L (77 nm) where all the phonon frequencies shift to higher values and decrease in their width, with the largest effect on the phonon at 450 \cm.
 The effect is similar to what would be expected on a decrease of structural disorder.
 The natural explanation would be a decrease of the number of stacking faults in the flakes~\cite{Rohmfeld1998}.
 As characterized by Raman spectra, flakes of the thickness of 50L and less are free of stacking faults.
 This also suggests a thickness of a maximum single domain in NiGa$_2$S$_4$ along the $c$ axis of about 50L.